hakancelikdev/unexport/docs/index.md

 optional arguments:
   -h, --help         show this help message and exit -r, --refactor     Auto-sync __all__ list in python modules automatically.
-  -d, --diff         Prints a diff of all the changes Pyall would make to a file.
+  -d, --diff         Prints a diff of all the changes Unexport would make to a file.
   --include include  File include pattern.
   --exclude exclude  File exclude pattern.
-  -v, --version      Prints version of pyall
+  -v, --version      Prints version of unexport
 ```

 ### Adding pre-commit plugins to your project